What Is the Sodium Iodate Retinal Toxicity Model?

-Why Are Visual Endpoints Relevant in Sodium Iodate Retinal Toxicity Model Research?
+Why Vision Matters in Sodium Iodate Model Research

-- C57BL/6 mouse with single systemic NaIO3 dose (50 mg/kg, intravenous).
-Demonstrated in Carido et al. (2014), IOVS.
-This dose produces complete, reproducible RPE loss within days, followed by secondary photoreceptor degeneration over weeks, and is the model of choice when the experimental aim is a clean RPE-ablation substrate (for example, before RPE transplantation).
+- C57BL/6 mouse with single systemic NaIO3 dose (50 mg/kg, intravenous): This dose produces complete, reproducible RPE loss within days, followed by secondary photoreceptor degeneration over weeks, and is the model of choice when the experimental aim is a clean RPE-ablation substrate (for example, before RPE transplantation).
 OptoDrum was used for longitudinal photopic visual acuity assessment alongside OCT and ERG, establishing the functional decline trajectory that follows the structural RPE loss.
+(Carido et al., 2014, IOVS)

-- Lower-dose and partial-RPE-loss NaIO3 protocols (10-30 mg/kg).
-External literature: Wang et al., 2017, Exp Eye Res.; Yang et al., 2016, IOVS.
-Lower NaIO3 doses produce patchy RPE damage and slower, milder photoreceptor degeneration, more closely resembling early AMD.
-These dose variants extend the temporal window for testing neuroprotective interventions and fall squarely within the OptoDrum capability envelope (acuity, contrast sensitivity).
+- Lower-dose and partial-RPE-loss NaIO3 protocols (10-30 mg/kg): Lower NaIO3 doses produce patchy RPE damage and slower, milder photoreceptor degeneration, more closely resembling early AMD.
+These dose variants extend the temporal window for testing neuroprotective interventions and fall squarely within the OptoDrum capability (acuity, contrast sensitivity).

 How Can Striatech Tools support Your Study?